Pavan-Gunda/jenkins-pipeline/README.md

 - [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)
 - [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html)

-Installed and configured using your credentials and docker being a sudoer, add this repository to your jenkins pipeline and the deployment is automated in jenkins
+Installed and configured using your credentials and docker being a Sudoer, add this repository to your Jenkins pipeline and the deployment is automated in Jenkins

 ## Deployment strategy

-I used blue/green deployment strategy, as it reduces downtime by running two identical environments with only one serving at a given time
+I preferred blue/green deployment strategy, as it reduces downtime by running two identical environments with only one serving at a given time

-these are two pipelines I have created
+These are two pipelines I have created

-- [cluster formation](https://github.com/ph4n666/cluster-formation-) - creates a kubernetes cluster using eksctl and updates the Jenkins server the respective config file.
+- [cluster formation](https://github.com/ph4n666/cluster-formation-) - creates a Kubernetes cluster using eksctl and updates the Jenkins server with the respective config file.

 ![img-1](images/createcluster.png)